Jeremy Pena Player Props: Astros vs. Orioles

-The Houston Astros, including Jeremy Pena (.386 on-base percentage in past 10 games, 81 points above season-long percentage), take on starting pitcher Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.
+On Wednesday, Jeremy Pena (.432 on-base percentage in past 10 games, 123 points above season-long percentage) and the Houston Astros face the Baltimore Orioles, whose starting pitcher will be Jack Flaherty.
+First pitch is at 7:05 PM ET.

+He strung together three hits (going 3-for-4 with an RBI) in his last appearance against the Orioles.

 Jeremy Pena Game Info & Props vs. the Orioles